Eddie G. must discover why someone wants to kill him. His friends Dean Martin, Frank Sinatra and Judy Garland are concerned for him, too.

 Carl Burns returns to his hometown to uncover a viper's nest of corruption and dark secrets in this tense and twisting novel of suspense: first in a brand-new series.

 After ten years' absence, Carl Burns has returned to his hometown to support his estranged daughter Kate, who is currently testifying in a rape case.
 Carl is determined to get justice for Kate, whatever it takes.
 But with few allies, he finds himself incurring the wrath of powerful enemies as he attempts to uncover the truth.

-The new gripping mystery following City of Dreadful Night
+The gripping mystery following City of Dreadful Night.

 A man impaled on the South Downs.
 Another skinned alive.
 A skeleton found beneath the West Pier, its feet encased in concrete.
 Brighton has been invaded.
 But this is no mere power struggle between rival mobsters; the motives for the killings stretch back through the decades, to an explosive forty-year-old secret Brighton's crime king John Hathaway would rather forget.
 But someone else remembers, and that someone has decided that revenge is a dish best served cold . . .

-The new mystery from the author of Bodies in Winter
+A mystery from the author of Bodies in Winter.

 When White returns to his native Los Angeles to attend the funeral of his old friend R.J.
 Burrow, who has been brutally murdered, a terrible secret threatens to reveal itself.
 Twenty-six years earlier, Handy, R.J. and Neal Holden pulled a heist that went horrible awry, and Handys been waiting for it to come back and haunt them ever since.
 Was the murder linked to the past?
 Handy knows he cant leave until he finds out for sure . . .